albertodoimo/ACTAM/README.md

  easycam.setState(tri);
 ```

-The object named `tri` is nothing but a pre-declared camera state, which sets automatically the camera settings which we associated to the starting 3D perspective.
-The library offers a wide choice of customizxable parameters (for example, the _minimum and maximum distances from the center of view_).
+The object named `tri` is nothing but a pre-declared camera state, which sets automatically the camera settings which were associated to the starting 3D perspective.
+The library offers a wide choice of customizxable parameters regarding the camera state (for example, the _minimum and maximum distances from the center of view_).

-The planets have a dedicated function which takes an array of values (one for each planet), is passed in the instantiation of the object.
-In this function several p5 features are used:
+The planets have a dedicated function which takes an array of values (one for each planet) when instantiating the object.
+It employs several `p5.js` features:

-- The planet is created as polygonal sphere with the `sphere(diameter);` code;
+- The planet is created as a polygonal sphere via the `sphere(diameter)` call;
-- The planet is textured by clamping an image, previously loaded in the `preload` function, with the p5 expressions `textureWrap(CLAMP);` and `texture(skin);`
+- The planet is textured by clamping one of the previously loaded images (in the `preload` function), via the p5 function `textureWrap(CLAMP)` and `texture(skin)`;
-- The planet rotates around his axis by means of the function `rotateY(frameCount * rotation);`
+- The planet is put in motion around its axis by means of the function `rotateY(frameCount * rotation)`;
-- The Earth is the only planet whose rotation axis is tilted with respect to the elliptical plane and this is achieved through the following code:`rotateZ(tilt);`
+- The Earth is the only planet whose rotation axis is tilted with respect to the elliptical plane.
+This is achieved through the following call: `rotateZ(tilt)`;
-- The ellipse is drawn by means of `ellipse(0, 0, orbitWidth*2, orbitHeight*2)`;
+- The elliptical orbit is drawn by means of `ellipse(0, 0, orbitWidth*2, orbitHeight*2)`;
-- The planet is tranlsated along his revolution ellipse by the following expression:
+- The planet is tranlsated along its orbit by the following expression:

   ```javascript
    translate(